zzhangjii/learning-library/workshops/microservices-mysql/StudentGuide.md

 ### **Step x**: Getting your Trial Account

 - Click on this URL [oracle.cloud.com/tryit](http://oracle.cloud.com/tryit), and complete all the required steps to get your free Oracle Cloud Trial Account.
-- While waiting for your trial account, you can continue with Section 2 - (Installing the Open Source Tools), but you must wait for your account to complete Section 3 - (Create and Configure the MySQL Database).
+- While waiting for your trial account to provision, you can continue with the **Installing the Open Source Tools** Section, but you must wait for your account to complete before starting the **Create and Configure the MySQL Database** Section.

-# Install the open source tools used during the workshop
+# Install the Open Source Tools

 ## Verify your version of the Java JDK